 LING-UA 37 Prerequisite: Grammatical Analysis (LING-UA 13) or permission of the instructor.
 Introduction to Semantics (LING-UA 4) is recommended but not required.
 Offered occasionally.
 Szabolcsi.
 4 points.

-In Hungarian word order transparently identifies the topic and the focus of the sentence, the scope relations among quantifiers and negation, and the role of the speaker and addressee are made transparent by word order and various suffixes on the verb.
-Studies data from languages from Hungarian to Kathmandu Newari from the perspective of theoretical linguistics and asks what this language tells us about how the syntax/semantics interface works in universal grammar.
+In many languages of the world, the topic and the focus of the sentence, the scope relations among quantifiers and negation, and the role of the speaker and addressee are made transparent by word order and various suffixes on the verb.
+Studies data from languages from Hungarian to Kathmandu Newari from the perspective of theoretical linguistics and asks what they tell us about how the syntax/semantics interface works in universal grammar.

 Pidgin and Creole Languages

 LING-UA 38 Prerequisite: Language (LING-UA 1), Language and Mind (LING-UA 3), or permission of the instructor.
 Offered occasionally.
 4 points.

 Addresses three questions: (1) how pidgins/creoles (P/Cs) come into being, (2) why P/Cs have the properties they do, and (3) why P/Cs—regardless of the circumstances of their genesis—share so many features.
 Examines P/Cs vis-à-vis other types of languages.